Antos23/Computational-Social-Science/README.md

 \
 <i>Date: September 2020</i>

 This repository contains the project that I realized for the Computational Social Science course within the Master's programme in Data Science at the University of Trento.
+The course was taught by Professor Giuseppe Veltri.
 You can find:
 - Analysis.ipynb (the Python code)
 - Tweeting about #AOC.pdf (the report)